ministryofjustice/laa-secure-document-storage-api/AuthDocs/permissions.md

 p, client-username, /retrieve_file, GET p, client-username, /save_file, POST

-# Allow anonymous access to an endpoint
+# Allow unauthenticated access to an endpoint
-# This works because the middleware sets unauthenticated user object usernames to 'anonymous'
+# This works because the middleware sets unauthenticated user object usernames to 'anonymous', so no model changes
+# are needed to support this.
 p, anonymous, /health, GET
 ```